-Al Neuharth is the founder and senior advisory chairman of the Freedom Forum, a nonpartisan foundation dedicated to free press, free speech and free spirit for all people.
-The Freedom Forum funds and operates the Newseum, the First Amendment Center and the Diversity Institute.
+Al Neuharth (1924-2013) was the founder and senior advisory chairman of the Freedom Forum, a nonpartisan foundation that champions the First Amendment as a cornerstone of democracy.
+The Freedom Forum funds and operates the Newseum, the First Amendment Center and the Newseum Institute.

 Neuharth was chairman of the Freedom Forum from 1986 to 1997, and was a trustee of the foundation and its predecessor, the Gannett Foundation, from 1965 to 1999.

-He is founder of the nation's most widely read newspaper, USA TODAY, and former chairman and chief executive officer of Gannett Co.
+He was founder of the nation's most widely read newspaper, USA TODAY, and former chairman and chief executive officer of Gannett Co.

 Neuharth was born on March 22, 1924, in Eureka, S.D.
 At age 11, he took his first job as a newspaper carrier and later as a youth worked in the composing room at the weekly Alpena (S.D.)
 Journal.
 After graduating from Alpena High School, he served as a combat infantryman in World War II.
 He was awarded the Bronze Star.

 After the war, Neuharth attended the University of South Dakota, where he majored in journalism.
 When he graduated in 1950, he joined The Associated Press in Sioux Falls, S.D., as a reporter.

 In 1952, he and a friend launched a statewide weekly tabloid called SoDak Sports.
 The newspaper failed financially.
 In 1954, broke and in debt, Neuharth got a job as a reporter on the Miami Herald.
 Over the next seven years, he was promoted from reporter through many editorial positions to assistant managing editor.
 In 1960, he was named assistant executive editor of the Detroit Free Press.
 Both are members of the Knight Ridder newspaper group.